Greater Pittsburgh

 The biggest open challenge for the project was due to the pandemic.
 The Food Bank website serves multiple user groups including donors, volunteers and end customers looking for food.
 Since the end customers are not tech-savvy, it was very difficult for us to reach out to them through Zoom or any online forums, given the pandemic situation.
 We hope that we could do more user testing with Food Bank clients in the future.

 Overall, working with a client was a wonderful learning opportunity.
-Shout-out to my team for creating countless meeting agendas, working with implementation constraints, and communicating our design ideas with so many people!
+Big shout-out to my team for creating countless meeting agendas and working with situational constraints!

 Previous